TatsuUkraine/dart_environment_config/README.md

 - `const` - optional, defines if class constructor should be defined as `const`.
 - `imports` - array of imports to add to generated config file
+- `fields`- set of fields, that should be defined in configuration files

 If `class` is not specified value for class name will be generate based on file name in `path` field.
 It will convert `snake_case` into `CamelCase`.